777Hemant/Social-media-Webapp/README.md

 ## Project Structure

+Project Structure
-- **index.js**: Entry point of the application, sets up the Express server and connects to MongoDB.
-- **models/**: Contains Mongoose models for User and Tweet.
-- **controllers/**: Implements business logic for authentication, users, and tweets.
-- **routes/**: Defines API routes for authentication, users, and tweets.
-- **verifyToken.js**: Middleware for verifying JWT tokens.
-- **error.js**: Error handling utilities.
+index.js: Entry point of the application, sets up the Express server, and connects to MongoDB. models/: Contains Mongoose models for User and Tweet. controllers/: Implements business logic for authentication, users, and tweets. routes/: Defines API routes for authentication, users, and tweets. verifyToken.js: Middleware for verifying JWT tokens. error.js: Error handling utilities.

 ## Features